Wrongful Death Lawyer in New Hampshire

 Guiding Families Through This Challenging Time

-Any accident or serious injury can be traumatic and tragic to both the injured party and their loved ones.
-Nothing is more tragic, however, than losing a loved one due to an accident, whether the death occurred immediately or subsequently due to the injuries.
+Any accident or serious injury can be traumatic for both the injured party and their loved ones.
+Nothing is more tragic, however, than losing a loved one, whether the death occurred immediately or subsequently due to the injuries.

 Contact a New Hampshire wrongful death attorney at the Injury Law Center® today at (603) 266-5046.
 We are here for you.

 After identifying that there was negligent conduct or a breach of warranty on behalf of the defendant, a wrongful death action may be brought in the following instances:

 - The accident and injuries were so severe that the victim died upon impact or immediately at the scene;

 - The accident and injuries were so severe as to significantly incapacitate the victim who died from said injuries at a later date;